Central Asia Tours and Travel

 Travel along Uzbekistan and explore historic cities such as Samarkand, former centre of world empires, Bukhara, the Pearl of the Orient and Khiva, Uzbekistan's open-air museum, and explore the capital city of Tashkent, where traditions uniquely meet modernity.
 Discover Uzbekistan, where your dreams of 1001 nights will come true.
 Book your trip to this fascinating country and allow yourself to be enchanted by its rich history and magnificent architectural monuments.
 Together with the warm Uzbek hospitality and local culture, it will make your holidays to be a unique experience.

 Classic tour in Uzbekistan

 The ninth largest country in the world by area.
 Especially the cities in the south of the country can be perfectly combined with visits to other Central Asian countries.

 The cultural heart of Central Asia.
 Cities such as Samarkand, Bukhara and Khiva will stay in your memory forever.Tours

 It is impossible to imagine a vacation in Turkmenistan without visiting Ashgabat.

 Located in the heart of the Pamir Mountains and is popular for trekking

-A trip to Kyrgyzstan is impossible without a visit to Lake Issyk Kul.
-The second-largest alpine lake in the world is framed by majestic peaks.
+A trip to Kyrgyzstan is impossible without a visit to Lake Issyk-Kul.
+Majestic peaks frame the second-largest alpine lake in the world.

 Which countries are included in Central Asia?